chirag127/Smart-Commit-Assistant-VS-Code-Extension-/README.md

 ## Features

--   **AI-Powered Commit Messages**: Automatically generate high-quality commit messages based on your staged changes using Gemini 2.0 Flash Lite.
+-   **AI-Powered Commit Messages**: Automatically generate high-quality commit messages based on your staged changes using Google's Gemini AI.
 -   **Multiple Suggestions**: Get 1-3 different commit message options to choose from.
 -   **Contextual Explanations**: Each suggestion includes a natural language explanation of what changed and why.
 -   **Customizable Tone**: Choose from different tone presets: conventional, casual, detailed, or emoji-style.